-You can connect the jumper either way i.e on any terminals as long as it completes the circuit.
+You can connect the jumper either way, i.e., on any terminal, as long as it completes the circuit.

 Also Read: Do Motherboards Come with Cables?

-There also a couple of other methods to turn on your motherboard.
-These methods may come in handy particularly where you PC Case’s power button or the jumper cable is damaged:
+There are also a couple of other methods to turn on your motherboard.
+These methods may come in handy, particularly where your PC case’s power button or the jumper cable is damaged:

 Using the Standalone Power Switch Cables

-On one end, you connect the jumpers to the Power Switch pins on the Front Header Panel just as you would normally do.
-On the other end, you have a push button that works just like the button on the PC case.
+On one end, you connect the jumpers to the Power Switch pins on the Front Header Panel just as you usually do.
+On the other end, you have a push button that works like the PC case’s button.

-This can come in handy particularly if you are bench testing your motherboard i.e testing motherboard outside the case.
+This can be useful, mainly if you are bench testing your motherboard, i.e., testing the motherboard outside the case.

 Manually Jump Starting Your Motherboard